AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/high-sierra-compatibility.md

 :::

-During the installation of AdGuard on macOS High Sierra (or later), you may receive the message "System extension blocked".
+During the installation of AdGuard on macOS High Sierra (or later), you may receive the message "System Extension Blocked".
 This is a new security mechanism introduced in High Sierra that requires you to explicitly allow the installation of a third-party system extension.

 To complete the installation of AdGuard you have to manually allow loading the extension by clicking the "Allow" button in *System Preferences* → *Security & Privacy* → *General*.